-The title is easy to pass over — hybrid job titles appear whenever a new technology reaches an old profession.
-But it is worth slowing down.
-Frontera raised $42 million in seed funding to build artificial intelligence (AI) for autism care.2 Its software records therapy sessions and analyzes video, audio, movement, speech, and interaction at thirty frames per second — beyond what a human observer can reliably see.
+While Rachel is scoring Marcus's teaching opportunities, a company called Frontera Health is raising $42 million in seed funding to build artificial intelligence (AI) for autism care.22.
+Inspired Capital Job Board.
+Clinical prompt engineer (Board Certified Behavior Analyst — remote) @ Frontera.
+Frontera's software records sessions like Rachel's and analyzes video, audio, movement, speech, and interaction at thirty frames per second — beyond what a human observer can reliably see.33.
+Frontera Health, “Frontera Health launches, bringing AI solutions to transform autism care and advance health equity”, press release, February 18, 2025; The Company Check, Frontera Health company profile.
 Its clinical-report tools promise to cut hours from assessment writing.
-Its own clinics in rural New Mexico serve as the testing ground.3
+Its own clinics in rural New Mexico serve as the testing ground.44.
+Frontera Health, ABA clinical report automation, early autism detection digital phenotyping technology, assessment builder, diagnosis builder, and “Introducing Frontera”, February 18, 2025.

-The role requires a current BCBA credential and years of clinical experience.
+Frontera is hiring.
+The listing is for a role called Clinical Prompt Engineer.
+Requirements: a current BCBA credential and years of clinical experience.
 The work is to develop and refine AI prompts so the software produces clinical output a behavior analyst would recognize.
 The field's expertise is genuinely needed.
-That is the interesting part.
-It is needed enough to be hired into the product.
 But it is being hired downstream — after the architecture, after the funding, after the product decisions have already been made.
 An ordinary hybrid title tells you where the new territory begins; this one tells you where the old territory ends.

 This is not a story about one company.
 Frontera may build useful tools.
 Families in rural New Mexico may benefit.
-The sharper point is that the field whose science is built around behavioral measurement did not build the measurement stack first.
+The story is that the field whose science is built around behavioral measurement did not build the measurement stack first.
 Someone else noticed the problem, raised the money, hired the engineers, and then came back for the BCBAs.

 That should bother us.